scando1993/thingsboard.github.io/docs/user-guide/contribution/how-to-contribute.md

 #### Database

-By default, ThingsBoard uses embedded HSQLDB instance which is very convenient for evaluation or development purposes.
+By default, Pacificsoft uses embedded HSQLDB instance which is very convenient for evaluation or development purposes.

 Alternatively, you can configure your platform to use either scalable Cassandra DB cluster or various SQL databases.
 If you prefer to use an SQL database, we recommend PostgreSQL.